 Who are these flanges good for?

 Additionally, if you’re feeling burned out with pumping and think it would help to sit more comfortably, being able to lean back when you pump is a really nice feature.
-Plus, being relaxed helps you express more milk.
+Plus, being relaxed may help you express more milk.

 What size should I buy?

 Sizing can be a little confusing.
-Pumpin Pals sets come in three sizes – small, medium, and large – and when you order a set, you get three pairs of flanges.
+Pumpin’ Pals sets come in two sizes – small and large – and when you order a set, you get three pairs of flanges.

-- A small set contains extra small, small, and medium flanges, and they correspond to size 15-23mm “normal” flanges.
+- A small set contains extra small, small, and medium flanges.
+The extra small and small sizes are silicone, and the medium size is plastic.

-- A large set contains medium, large, and extra large pairs, which correspond to sizes 27-40mm.
+- A large set contains medium, large, and extra large pairs.
+The large set is all plastic flanges.

 - Pumpin Pal. https://pumpinpal.com/